-- (a) steals a Canadian ship; - (b) steals or without lawful authority throws overboard, damages or destroys anything that is part of the cargo, supplies or fittings in a Canadian ship; - (c) does or attempts to do a mutinous act on a Canadian ship, or - (d) counsels a person to do anything mentioned in paragraph (a), (b) or (c).
+- (a) steals a Canadian ship; - (b) steals or without lawful authority throws overboard, damages or destroys anything that is part of the cargo, supplies or fittings in a Canadian ship; - (c) does or attempts to do a mutinous act on a Canadian ship; or - (d) counsels a person to do anything mentioned in paragraph (a), (b) or (c).

 The principal concern during any marine protest should be safety.
-Just like with highway driving, there are rules of the road governing rights of way that if breached can result in fines, see the Collision Regulations under the Canada Shipping Act.
+Just like with highway driving, there are rules of the road governing rights of way that if breached can result in fines, see the Collision Regulations under the Canada Shipping Act, 2001.

 However, Canadian law treats people who put others at risk with their boats or on the water more severely than it treats people who put others at risk using land based motor vehicles.

-Anyone who jeopardizes the safety of a vessel or persons on board is liable to be charged with an offence pursuant to the Canada Shipping Act, the Criminal Code, or both.
-Therefore, protestors are less likely to be charged with a serious offence if they act in a manner that does not put anyone, or any vessel in danger.
+Anyone who jeopardizes the safety of a vessel or persons on board is liable to be charged with an offence pursuant to the Canada Shipping Act, 2001, the Criminal Code, or both.